Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Grow plan: $32 per month

-Sage Accounting is accounting software as a service that’s perfect for midsize businesses.
-Its features include fee calculation, fraud detection, project management software and invoice tracking.
+Sage 50 is subscription-based accounting software that’s well-suited to midsize businesses.
+Its features include automated fee calculation, accounting fraud detection tools, project management software and invoice tracking.

-However, Sage is one of the more expensive accounting options.
-The cost depends on how many users you add to your account, so the price can escalate quickly for large companies.
+However, as we explain in our detailed Sage 50 review, this platform is one of the more expensive accounting options.
+The cost depends on the number of users you add to your account, so the price can escalate quickly for large companies.

 • Cloud-based software